 Hazel green eyes represent a complex eye color characterized by exceptional layering and dimension.
 They blend green, gold, and light brown pigments in ways that create mesmerizing visual effects.
 The most distinctive feature is their variability—these eyes appear to change depending on the angle of observation, light intensity, clothing color, and environmental factors.

-Inner-Outer Contrast: Many hazel green eyes display a distinct gold or brown ring encircling the pupil (the inner ring), which gradually transitions to green toward the outer edge.
-This color gradient between inner and outer rings enhances the three-dimensional quality and visual appeal of the eyes.
+Inner-Outer Contrast: Many hazel green eyes display a distinct gold or brown ring encircling the pupil, which gradually transitions to green toward the outer edge.

 Unique Texture: Close examination often reveals radial or mottled patterns on the iris that interweave with the colors, creating a singular visual effect.